 If there’s one question a middle-schooler asks himself more than any other, it’s “Who am I?”
 This is the existential crisis of every tween.

-The slow, steady realization that he is not, in fact, a parental “Mini-Me,” and that he has both the opportunity and obligation to be something separate.
+The slow, steady realization that they are not, in fact, a parental “Mini-Me,” and that they have both the opportunity and obligation to be something separate.
 This can be exciting … and confusing.

 But just as it’s impossible to look at a shelf full of jeans in the department store and instantly know which ones you’re going to like the best, so too is figuring out who you want to be.

 Building a unique identity requires some rocky years of trying on those new clothes, new behaviors, new friends, and often a completely new sense of self.
 Your child might play in the band, become a student representative, try out for a new sport, or audition for the school play.
 Who knows, they could be great at performing, right?
 Your daughter might have visions of being the next Emma Stone in La La Land, so when her new persona draws criticism, it sends a definite message: You’re not good at this.
 You’re not good at being you.

 This is one of the main reasons why self-esteem is tender in middle school.